THE RESOURCE CENTER

 This notice applies to the information and records we have about your health, health status, and the health care and services you receive from this agency.
 We are required by law to give you this notice.
 It will tell you about the ways in which we may use and disclose health information about you and describes your rights and our obligations regarding the use and disclosure of that information.

-For example, you may be receiving treatment or services and we may need to know if you have other health problems that could complicate your treatment.
-Or staff may use your medical history to decide what treatment is best for you.
-We may also tell another health care professional about your condition so they can help determine the most appropriate care for you.
+- You may be receiving treatment or services and we may need to know if you have other health problems that could complicate your treatment.

 Required By Law We will disclose health information about you when required to do so by federal, state or local law.